 Our larger stencil sheets are available in 10 sheet packs.
 This has been our number one request, and we are so excited to finally be able to offer this option!
 These 12" x 18" sheets are perfect for larger signs, chalkboards, porch signs, etc.

 Our larger stencil films are designed to be used with the Ikonart Custom Stencil Kit, but the kit MUST be modified with the Extender Bar to raise the light up higher.
 You will also need to flip the light around and expose your film on a smooth, flat surface (pictured above).
+NOTE: If you don't have the extender bar, you can raise up your entire stand 5.5" using a box or books.
+Watch this video for a demonstration.

 Note: If you are looking for stickier stencils for shirts, tea towels, pillow covers, fabric, textiles, wood, or other textured surfaces, check out our Ikonart Textile Film.
 This new purple film was specifically designed for DIY screen printing on textiles, but the more aggressive adhesive makes it the perfect choice for wood projects as well.